 Can you install over existing floors?

 As long as the manufacturer of your specific flooring agrees, generally vinyl can be installed right over existing vinyl or linoleum floors.
 It may also be able to go over a concrete floor with a radiant heating system.
-Most of the time any other kind of flooring would need to be removed, and your vinyl would then be installed directly over the subfloor.
-The exception to that is with asbestos.
+Generally if it’s perfectly flat and smooth, and it itself actually attached to the house, you can lay vinyl planks over it.
+Most laminates have been installed as floating floors, not attached, so those would need to be removed, and your vinyl would then be installed directly over the subfloor.
+A special case is asbestos.
 Unless you are an installer skilled and knowledgeable about handling asbestos, leave it alone like you would a sleeping crocodile, and bring in an expert.
-30 years ago it was deemed a dangerous carcinogen, and unlike saccharine, asbestos has not been given a reprieve from that designation.
+30 years ago it was deemed a dangerous carcinogen, and unlike saccharine, and hopefully down the road – bacon, asbestos has not been given a reprieve from that designation.

 Must the subfloor be perfect?

 Since vinyl flooring is resiliant, compared with hardwood and laminate, which are straight, hard boards, it is extremely important to make sure your subfloor is exactly level and flat.
 Every imperfection under a vinyl floor is going to be felt on its surface.
 Liquid floor leveling material can be used.
 Some people lay in a brand new, very basic subfloor over the existing one, made of quarter inch plywood.
 It brings its own flatness and firmness.
-This need for complete smoothness extends to your undelayment.
-Allow no spacers, discarded wrapping, labels, very small rocks, or anything else to get under that underlayment.
+This need for complete smoothness extends to debris and detritus.
+Allow no spacers, discarded wrapping, labels, very small rocks, or anything else to get under that flooring as you install it.

 How long must you wait to install the floor?

-Here is Brian with tips on laying the planks, and how they lock together.
+Here is our guy Brian with tips on laying the planks, and how they lock together.

 If you install the floor yourself, you’ll be crawling around on your hands and knees, laying spacers and pieces.
 We recommend kneepads.
 Seriously, they’re the gel insole of the installation procedure.

-Even if Even though you have acclimated your flooring, some future expansion and contraction might still be expected.
+Even if Even though you have acclimated your flooring, because you have, of course, haven’t you… some future expansion and contraction might still be expected.
 You may need to plan to leave what is called “expansion spacing” between the edge of your flooring and your walls.
 This gap would be around 1/8″.
 The exact details and measurements, as well as whether one is even needed, will be given in your manufacturer’s instructions, and this gap would be hidden underneath your trim.